Derek Rackley

 Derek Lance Rackley (born July 18, 1977) is an American former professional football player who was a long snapper and tight end for eight seasons in the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers.

 Rackley is currently a football analyst and broadcaster for the Comcast/Charter Sports Southeast nightly television show, SportsNite, as well as a game and studio analyst for the Big Ten Network (BTN) and Westwood One.
 Rackley also regularly appears on The Big Ten Pulse also on BTN.

-Derek Rackley worked as an Analyst for select Sunday night Football games on Westwood One in 2021 and select NFL games for Westward One since 2022.
+Derek Rackley worked as an Analyst for select Sunday night Football games on Westwood One in 2021 and select NFL games for Westwood One since 2022.

 Early life

 Rackley was born in Apple Valley, Minnesota and attended Apple Valley High School in Apple Valley.
 As a senior, he was an All-State Honorable Mention honoree and an Academic All-State honoree.
 He graduated in 1995 from Apple Valley High School with honors.